 As a contact handler you'll help to provide first class service to the people of Kent, answering emergency and non-urgent calls and covering the live chat and future technologies that will be received and making decisions to determine the most appropriate response.

 You will be the first point of contact to respond to calls for service from members of public who may be distressed or agitated.
 The caller may be the victim of a crime and you will be expected to work quickly but remain calm under pressure, providing reassurance to our callers whilst gathering as much information as possible to enable our police officers to deal with the emergency incidents, support our victims and make our communities safer.

 As a dispatcher you’ll be dealing with a large amount of incidents which you will need to prioritise.
 Make decisions as to what resources are needed and communicate to officers and deploy them to attend routine incidents or deal with real life emergencies.

-Watch our latest video to find out what it's like to become a Call Handler and Dispatcher.
+Watch our latest video to find out what it's like to become a contact handler and dispatcher.

 Skills and experience

 We are looking for the following skills to meet the role requirements: